lzwjava/lzwjava.github.io/original/2025-01-24-deepseek-v3-conv-en.md

 image: false
 lang: en
 layout: post
-title: 'DeepSeek V3: Multi-Head Latent Attention and Multi-Token Prediction'
+title: DeepSeek V3, MLA, MTP, and MoE Efficiency
 ---

 DeepSeek v3 is explored here, referencing the video "Multi-Head Latent Attention and Multi-token Prediction in Deepseek v3" [https://youtu.be/jL49fLOJYNg?si=4uE2kfe-BlKC1ngO](https://youtu.be/jL49fLOJYNg?si=4uE2kfe-BlKC1ngO).
 Google Cloud Speech-to-Text was used to transcribe the video along with some code to help organize the transcript.